Hyunglok-Kim/Hyunglok-Kim.github.io/bash_commands.md

 Ctrl + ^      : jump between last two files
-Ctrl + o or i : jump backwards and forwards through history m and `       : set a mark and go to a mark mH.           : set a global mark
+Ctrl + o or i : jump backwards and forwards through history m and `       : set a mark and go to a mark mH            : set a global mark
 Ctrl + w      : then o to close all but current buffer Ctrl + w      : then = to equally spread splits
 Ctrl + w      : then r to rotate buffers